m-farmer/box-builder/README.md

-This project was built with JavaScript, React, and a little Jest & Enzyme.
+This project was built with React and a little Jest & Enzyme.

 Set up the code and run it on localhost:3000: